UK PM Johnson to hike taxes to pay for social care | Politics

 UK PM Johnson to hike taxes to pay for social care

-Prime Minister Boris Johnson will address lawmakers on Tuesday on his plans to fix Britain's social care system though many in his own party are furious that he wants to pay for it by hiking taxes in a clear breach of his election pledges.
+Prime Minister Boris Johnson will address lawmakers on Tuesday on his plans to fix Britain's social care system, with many in his own party furious that he wants to pay for it by hiking taxes in a clear breach of his election pledges.

 - Country: